Pep Guardiola likes his hoodie these days, doesn't he?

-Normally sharply dressed in a shirt and tie or fashionable jacket, the City boss did away with the formal get-up for his side's trip to London - and in its place was a hoodie that got the internet talking.
+Normally sharply dressed in a shirt and tie or fashionable jacket, the City boss has done away with his formal attire on occasion this season, and has been seen sporting a grey hoodie with a specific slogan that has caused some confusion

-But while the shirt, shoes and sweatshirt combo raised a few eyebrows, it turns out the Catalan boss was simply doing his bit for charity.
+The shirt, shoes and sweatshirt combo raised a few eyebrows...but it turns out the Catalan boss was simply doing his bit for charity.

-The hoodie repped Open Arms, a non-profit organisation based in Catalonia, dedicated to helping refugees who attempt to reach Europe by sea.
+The hoodie, which he's worn on several occasions this campaign, reps Open Arms.
+They're a non-profit organisation based in Pep's native Catalonia, dedicated to helping refugees who attempt to reach Europe by sea.

-It's a cause Guardiola has batted for in the past.
-Though it went largely unnoticed at the time, he wore a similar hoodie for the Boxing Day win over Newcastle earlier this season, and that prompted Oscar Kamps - owner of Open Arms - to reveal he donated €150,000 to the cause back in 2018.
+It's a cause Guardiola has frequently batted for in the past.
+When it made its public debut in the Boxing Day win over Newcastle earlier this season, it prompted Oscar Kamps - owner of Open Arms - to reveal the City boss donated €150,000 to the cause back in 2018.

 Discussing the impact of Guardiola's generosity, Kamps said (as quoted by Showsport): "Guardiola came to us in 2018 and offered help in the amount of 150,000 euros out of his own pocket.
 The support of other athletes who also wanted to contribute helped us achieve the goal of getting the ship back on track."